rsksmart/RSKIPs/IPs/RSKIP502.md

 ### 8. Pause mechanism

-To allow for emergency halts or suspension of interactions between the PowPeg and the Union Bridge, a pause mechanism will be implemented.
-When the system is paused, all transfers between the PowPeg and the Union Bridge will be suspended until the pause is lifted.
+To support precise operational control and emergency response, a pause mechanism will be implemented that allows RBTC transfers between the PowPeg and the Union Bridge to be independently enabled or disabled.

-The pause mechanism will allow authorized signers to pause or unpause the system as needed.
-Once the system is paused, no transfers of RBTC between the PowPeg and Union Bridge can occur.
-The system can later be unpaused, resuming normal RBTC transfers between the two.

-Two separate methods will be implemented:

-- Pause method: Pauses the integration, preventing further transfers.
+Authorized signers can invoke a single method to configure the allowed transfer directions:

-- Unpause method: Lifts the pause, resuming transfers between the PowPeg and the Union Bridge.
+- `enablePowPegToUnionBridge`: if `true`, allows transfers from the PowPeg to the Union Bridge.

-#### 8.1 Pause Method
+- `enableUnionBridgeToPowPeg`: if `true`, allows transfers from the Union Bridge to the PowPeg.

+Setting either flag to `false` will suspend transfers in that direction until it is re-enabled.
+Both flags are `true` by default when the RSKIP is activated.

 **Method signature:**

 ```
-function pauseUnionBridgeIntegration() public returns (int256);
+function setUnionBridgeTransferPermissions(bool enablePowPegToUnionBridge, bool enableUnionBridgeToPowPeg) public returns (int256);
 ```

 **Response codes:**

-- 0: Success – The system has been paused successfully.
+- 0: Success – Transfer permissions updated.
-- -1: Unauthorized caller – Only authorized entities can pause the system.
+- -1: Unauthorized caller – Only authorized entities can change the transfer permissions.
-- -2: Already paused – The system is already paused; no action needed.
 - -10: Generic error – A non-specific error occurred while attempting to pause the system.

 **Event**